 You might have to juggle some things around.
 You might have to wake up earlier.
 You might have to go to a few different grocery stores.
 You might even have to tell other people no.

-All of this stuff becomes easier once you stop it with the excuses and just do it.
+All of this stuff becomes much easier once you stop it with the excuses and just do it.

-The second you catch yourself thinking about why you can’t eat plant based, have that act as a red flag and remind yourself that people make this work all the time and then go over the reasons why it’s important to you to eat plant based.
+The second you catch yourself thinking about why you can’t eat plant based, let that act as a red flag and remind yourself that people make this work all the time and then go over the reasons why it’s important to you to eat plant based.
 And then notice how things start to fall into place as you work that shit out.

 Plant block be gone.